msgpack/msgpack-java/README.md

 MessagePack v7 (or later) is a faster implementation of the previous version [v06](https://github.com/msgpack/msgpack-java/tree/v06), and supports all of the message pack types, including [extension format](https://github.com/msgpack/msgpack/blob/master/spec.md#formats-ext).

-## Limitation
- - Value API is in a designing phase: https://github.com/msgpack/msgpack-java/pull/109

 ## Quick Start

 For Maven users: